-- (H) Physical harms, to consumers or to property, including processing that creates the opportunity for physical or sexual violence. - (I) Reputational harms, including stigmatization.
-Reputational harm includes stigmatization resulting from, for example, a mobile dating application's disclosure of a consumer's sexual or other preferences in a partner; a business stating or implying that a consumer has committed a crime without verifying this information; or a business processing consumers' biometric information to impersonate or mimic them via deepfake technology, generative artificial intelligence, or similar technology. - (J) Psychological harms, including emotional distress, stress, anxiety, embarrassment, fear, frustration, shame, and feelings of violation.
-Psychological harm includes, for example, emotional distress resulting from disclosure of nonconsensual intimate imagery; stress and anxiety from regularly targeting a consumer who visits websites for substance abuse resources with advertisements for alcohol; or emotional distress from disclosing a consumer's purchase of pregnancy tests or emergency contraception for non-medical purposes. - (9) The safeguards that the business plans to implement to address the negative impacts identified in subsection (a)(8).
+- protected class(es), or that would violate federal or state antidiscrimination laws. - (D) Impairing consumers' control over their personal information, such as by providing insufficient information for consumers to make an informed decision regarding the processing of their personal information or by interfering with consumers' ability to make choices consistent with their reasonable expectations. - (E) Coercing or compelling consumers into allowing the processing of their personal information, such as by conditioning consumers' acquisition or use of an online service upon their disclosure of personal information that is unnecessary to the expected functionality of the service or requiring consumers to consent to processing when such consent cannot be freely given.
+For example, requiring an employee to consent to continuous video recording or otherwise be terminated presents a risk of coercing or compelling the employee into allowing the processing of their personal information, because the alternative of termination presents a risk that the employee's consent cannot be "freely given." - (F) Economic harms, including limiting or depriving consumers of economic opportunities; charging consumers higher prices; compensating consumers at lower rates; or imposing additional costs upon consumers, including costs associated with the unauthorized access to consumers' personal information. - (G) Physical harms, to consumers or to property, including processing that creates the opportunity for physical or sexual violence. - (H) Reputational harms, including stigmatization.
+Reputational harm includes stigmatization resulting from, for example, a mobile dating application's disclosure of a consumer's sexual or other preferences in a partner; a business stating or implying that a consumer has committed a crime without verifying this information; or a business processing consumers' biometric information to impersonate or mimic them via deepfake technology, generative artificial intelligence, or similar technology. - Psychological harms, including emotional distress, stress, anxiety, embarrassment, fear, frustration, shame, and feelings of violation.
+Psychological harm includes, for example, emotional distress resulting from disclosure of nonconsensual intimate imagery; stress and anxiety from regularly targeting a consumer who visits websites for substance abuse resources with advertisements for alcohol; or emotional distress from disclosing a consumer's purchase of pregnancy tests or emergency contraception for non-medical purposes.

+(9) The safeguards that the business plans to implement to address the negative impacts identified in subsection (a)(8).
 The business shall explain how these safeguards address the negative impacts identified in subsection (a)(8) with specificity, including whether and how they eliminate or reduce the magnitude of the negative impacts or the likelihood of the negative impacts occurring; whether there are any residual risks remaining to consumers' privacy after these safeguards are implemented and what these residual risks are; and any safeguards the business will implement to maintain knowledge of emergent risks and countermeasures.

-At a minimum, the business shall consider the implementation of the following safeguards as applicable to the processing activity:
+At a minimum, the business shall consider the implementation of the following safeguards as appropriate:

-- (A) Safeguards to protect personal information such as encryption, segmentation, and access controls. - (B) Use of privacy-enhancing technologies such as trusted execution environments, federated learning, homomorphic encryption, and differential privacy.
+- (A) Security controls such as encryption, data partitioning, physical and logical access controls, integrity monitoring, and data quality. - (B) Use of privacy-enhancing technologies such as trusted execution environments, federated learning, homomorphic encryption, and differential privacy. - (C) Restrictions on the collection and use of personal information as required under Civil Code 1798.100 (c) and section 7002. - (D) Consulting the external parties such as those described in section 7151, subsection (b), at least every three years to ensure the business maintains current knowledge of emergent privacy risks and countermeasures, and using that knowledge to identify, assess, and mitigate risks to consumers' privacy.

-- (C) Restrictions on the processing of personal information as required under Civil Code section 1798.100, subdivision (c) and section 7002. - (D) Deidentification or aggregation of personal information. - (10)The business's assessment of whether the negative impacts identified in subsection (a)(8), as mitigated by the safeguards in subsection (a)(9), outweigh the benefits identified in subsection (a)(7).
-The business shall describe with specificity how and why it determined that the negative impacts do or do not outweigh the benefits, including how any specific safeguards identified in subsection (a)(9) affect this assessment.